unicode-org/message-format-wg/exploration/beauty-contest.md

 ## 0. Current

-This is the current syntax.
+This is the current syntax,
+including the changes introduced in [#488](https://github.com/unicode-org/message-format-wg/pull/488).
 The list of messages in this section also serves as the basis for all other examples.

 ```